Low-temperature thermal desalination

 Low-temperature thermal desalination (LTTD) is a desalination technique which takes advantage of the fact that water evaporates at lower temperatures at low pressures, even as low as ambient temperature.
-The system uses vacuum pumps to create a low pressure, low-temperature environment in which water evaporates even at a temperature gradient of 8 C-change between two volumes of water.
+The system uses vacuum pumps to create a low pressure, low-temperature environment in which water evaporates even at a temperature difference of 8 C-change between two volumes of water.
 Cooling water is supplied from deep sea depths of as much as 600 m.
-This cold water is pumped through coils to condense the evaporated water vapor.
+This cold water is pumped through coils to condense the water vapor.
 The resulting condensate is purified water.
+It is often used in regions with limited freshwater resources and access to abundant seawater, particularly in coastal areas and island territories.

 Using waste heat

 The LTTD process may also take advantage of the temperature gradient available at thermal power plants, where large quantities of warm cooling water are discharged from the plant, reducing the energy input needed to create a temperature gradient.
 This technique of making use of waste heat is a form of cogeneration.

 History

 The principle of LTTD has been known for some time, originally stemming from ocean thermal energy conversion research.
 Some experiments were conducted in the U.S. and Japan to test low-temperature-driven desalination technology.
 In Japan, a spray flash evaporation system was developed by Saga University.
 In the U.S. state of Hawai'i, the Natural Energy Laboratory of Hawaii Authority tested an open-cycle OTEC plant with cogeneration of fresh water and electric energy, using a temperature difference of 20 C-change between surface water and water at a depth of around 500 m.